martykan/forecastie/README.md

 # forecastie
 A simple, opensource weather app for Android.
-It gtahers data from [OpenWeatherMap](http://openweathermap.org/), via their public API.
+It gathers data from [OpenWeatherMap](http://openweathermap.org/), via their public API.

 ## Features
 * Simple design